ngx-lottie/ngx-lottie/README.md

 If you start a server from the root folder like `node dist/server/main`, thus the `folder` property should equal `dist/browser/assets`.

-You now can inject the `LottieTransferState` in your components from the `ngx-lottie` package.
+You can now inject the `LottieTransferState` into your components from the `ngx-lottie` package.
 It's tree-shakable by default and won't get bundled until you inject it anywhere:

 ```typescript
 import { Component } from '@angular/core';